iBLiSSIN/survivio-plus-2/README.md

 # Welcome to Surviv+! 😃

-This is a Surviv.io cheat loaded as a Chrome extension.
+This is a Surviv.io multitool loaded as a Chrome extension.
 It was originally developed by [reuke](https://github.com/reuke), transferred to [Kalaborative](https://github.com/Kalaborative) but since both have been away, I (iBLiSSIN) have decided to take ownership of the development of the code.
 The hack is on Youtube, check it out [here](https://www.youtube.com/channel/UCLff8YzqQ-vIAFTKPTDz3RA/featured?view_as=subscriber).

+It works by modifying the JS files sent from the server to the client, and adds scripts to enhance the user experience.

 If you like this project, and want it to last, please consider supporting.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZRT8N23GLN4LL&source=url)

+Attention: This project is for educational purposes only, do not install if you do not understand what you are doing.

 ## Free Vs. Premium Version